Hoyasumii/avengers-endgame/README.md

 SCOTT LANG: You said that we had one shot.
 This– this was our shot.
 We shot it.
 It's shot.
 Six stones or nothing.
 Six stones or nothing–

-TONY STARK: You're repeating y
+TONY STARK: You're repeating yo